-The Authority set a balanced 2023/24 budget in February 2023, following a further one-year Government Funding settlement despite a three year CSR.
-With inflation forecasts at high rates over 2023, the Authority opted to build in realistic pay awards at 5% for both operational and non-operational staff, so the budget incorporates these key pressures.
+The Authority set a balanced 2023/24 budget in February 2023, following a further one-year Government Funding settlement despite a three-year CSR.
+With inflation at very high rates over 2022 and 2023, the Authority opted to build in realistic pay awards at 4% for both operational and non-operational staff in the 2022/23 budget, so the financial planning incorporated these key pressures.
 Pay awards and pensions are the two key uncertainties facing our Authority and the wider public sector.
-The Authority as noted above has set aside a realistic pay budget and also earmarked reserve for pay and pensions at £1.1m.
-Inflationary pressures will be managed over the 2023/24 financial year.
+The Authority as noted above had set aside a realistic pay budget and also earmarked reserve for pay and pensions at £1.1m.
+This was prudent financial planning, as the average pay built into FRS budgets for 2022/23 was 2.4%.
+The Firefighters pay award was ultimately agree at 7% for July 2022 and 5% for 2023.
+The increased costs due to general inflation of supplies and services, including gas and electricity was also therefore impacted by the pay awards too.
+The council tax flexibility of up to £5, the first time for the Service, was a welcome addition to the budget process for 23/24.
+Inflationary pressures continue and were built into the 22/23 and 23/24 budgets and will be managed over the 2023/24 financial year.

-Positively, grant income from Government continues, with additional grants received during 2022/23 for New Burdens, Prevention & Protection, Pensions Admin and Tariff/Top adjustments.
+Positively, grant income from Government continues, with additional grants received during 2022/23 for New Burdens, Prevention & Protection, external audit and Tariff/Top adjustments.
 Some of these are expected in 2023/24 too.
-There was overall a Collection Fund deficit forecast for 2023/24 that was built into the budget.
+There was overall a Collection Fund surplus forecast for 2022/23 that was built into the 2023/24 budget.

 The link to the 2023/24 budget and associated supporting papers is below.
-The forecast General Reserve balance as at 31st March 2024 is £2.4m and as at 31st March 2025 is £2.2m and the earmarked reserves continue in a strong funded position.
+The forecast General Reserve balance as at 31st March 2024 and also 2025 is £2.4m and the earmarked reserves continue in a strong funded position.
 The reserves strategy contains the full detail via the link below:

-Agenda for Fire and Rescue Authority on Thursday, 2nd February, 2023, 10.00 am | Bedfordshire Fire and Rescue Service (moderngov.co.uk)
+Agenda for Fire and Rescue Authority on Thursday, 2nd February, 2023, 10.00 am - Modern Council (moderngov.co.uk)